nearform/graphql-hooks/README.md

 ### Query Component Props

-Alot of options can be carried over as-is, or have direct replacement:
+A lot of options can be carried over as-is, or have direct replacement:

 - `query` ➡️ `useQuery(query)`: No need to wrap the query in `gql`
 - `variables` ➡️ `useQuery(query, { variables })`
 - `ssr` ➡️ `useQuery(query, { ssr })`
-- **Fetch Policies**: See [#75](https://github.com/nearform/graphql-hooks/issues/75) for a more info
+- **Fetch Policies**: See [#75](https://github.com/nearform/graphql-hooks/issues/75) for more info
   - `cache-first`: This the default behaviour of `graphql-hooks`
   - `cache-and-network`: The refetch function provides this behaviour it will set loading: true, but the old data will be still set until the fetch resolves.
   - `network-only` ➡️ `useQuery(QUERY, { skipCache: true })`